Mother, son, 3 dogs escape Ewa Beach fire caused by unattended cooking

-A fire at a two-story, residential home in Ewa Beach this morning was caused by unattended cooking, according to the Honolulu Fire Department.
+A fire at a two-story, residential home in Ewa Beach Thursday morning was caused by unattended cooking, according to the Honolulu Fire Department.

 At 9:23 a.m., seven units staffed with 23 personnel responded to a fire reported at 91-1362 Kamahoi Street.
 The first unit arrived six minutes later to find the two-story home with smoke emanating from both the first- and second-floor windows on the right.